 Congratulations to everyone who worked so hard on these two projects, from conception to completion; The Kroc’s project team is Principal Roger Keyser, AIA, project manager Keith Peacock, RA, project architects Nina Simonetti, RA, and Dan Stoica, interior design team Claire Van Haren and Danielle Sabatelli, and the engineering team of Alkesh Taylor, PE, Milton Smith, RA, Tony Costanzo, PE, Ryan Wolfe, PE, and Bob Price.
 Springside School Apartments team members are Principal Mary Johannesen, AIA, LEED AP, project manager Chris Panella, project architects Al Deluca, RA, Anthony Noga, RA, and Nina Simonetti, RA, the interior design team Claire Van Haren and Danielle Sabatelli, and the engineering team of Tony Costanzo, PE and Ryan Wolfe, PE.

-(March 31, 2014) A special groundbreaking ceremony was held on Friday for Riverfront Village at Pensauken – a new affordable family housing rental community situated along the Delaware river in Pennsauken, NJ.
+03.31.2014 — A special groundbreaking ceremony was held on Friday for Riverfront Village at Pensauken—a new affordable family housing rental community situated along the Delaware river in Pennsauken, NJ.
 Principal-In-Charge Mary Johannesen, project manager Chris Panella, and project architect Al Deluca were on-hand for the occasion, as well as Pennsauken Mayor Jack Killion, State Senator James Beach, and Anthony Marchetta, Executive Director of the New Jersey Housing and Mortgage Finance Agency.

 The three-story residence will contain seventy-five one, two and three-bedroom family apartments in a mix of flats and townhouses.
 All units will have Energy Star rated appliances and fixtures, tankless water heaters, and central air conditioning.
 A new freestanding, one-story clubhouse will provide residents with community space, computer room, and exercise and laundry facilities.
 Management offices and maintenance facilities are also onsite.
 This transit-oriented development is conveniently located just steps away from the NJ transit River Line, which provides access to Philadelphia, Trenton, and Atlantic City.
 Estimated completion date is Spring 2015.
 Congrats to the entire team on this project milestone!

-(March 10, 2014) A special ribbon-cutting event was held over the weekend for the Springside School Apartments – a senior affordable housing rental community in Burlington Township, NJ.
+05.10.2014 — A special ribbon-cutting event was held over the weekend for the Springside School Apartments—a senior affordable housing rental community in Burlington Township, NJ.
 Principal-In-Charge Mary M. Johannesen, AIA, LEED AP, project manager Chris Panella, and project architect Anthony Noga were on-hand for the occasion from K&A.

 This new community is the result of the adaptive-reuse and historic preservation of the Springside Elementary School building and a newly constructed addition.
 The project provides seventy-five, one-bedroom rental apartments for seniors.
 The building’s exterior was fully restored to bring back the original architectural character, and the new addition complements the character and scale of the original school.
 Interior spaces were updated for contemporary senior living and are fully accessible with modern elevators and energy saving features.
 Congratulations to Moorestown Ecumenical Neighborhood Development, Conifer Realty, and the entire project team on this exemplary project!

-(February 7, 2014) When coming to work today we were greeted to a warm and fuzzy art installation throughout town.
+02.07.2014 — When coming to work today we were greeted to a warm and fuzzy art installation throughout town.
 Nearly two dozen trees, poles and other items in the town were “yarnbombed” overnight by a team of yarn artists organized by the Borough.
-Read more about the installation and the Borough’s involvement HERE.
+Read more about the installation and the Borough’s involvement here.